 You'll encounter three basic types of telescopes:

-• Refractors have a lens at the front of the tube — it's the type you're probably most familiar with.
+- Refractors have a lens at the front of the tube — it's the type you're probably most familiar with.
 While generally low maintenance, they quickly get expensive as the aperture increases.
+In refractor lingo, an apochromat offers better optical quality (and is more expensive) than an achromat of the same size.
 Watch an animation of light passing through a refractor.

 The Mount: A Telescope's Most Under-Appreciated Asset

 Some telescopes come with small motors to move them around the sky with the push of a keypad button.
 In the more advanced models of this type, often called "Go To" telescopes, a small computer is built into the hand control.
-Once you've entered the current date, time, and your location, the scope can point itself to, and track, thousands of celestial objects.
+Once you've entered the current date, time, and your location (and many newer models don't even require you to do that), the scope can point itself to, and track, thousands of celestial objects.
 Some "Go To"s let you choose a guided tour of the best celestial showpieces, complete with a digital readout describing what's known about each object.

 But Go To scopes aren't for everyone — the setup process may be confusing if you don't know how to find the bright alignment stars in the sky.
 And lower-priced Go To models come with smaller apertures than similarly priced, entry-level scopes that have no electronics.